1100011Dawg/Obsidian_Dawson/School/IB ELA/ShakeSpeare.md

 - tells Macbeth is Thane of Glamis Cawdor and king hereafter(144)
 - Thou shalt get kings, though thou be none(161) to Banquo
 - Is kind and likable
+- PRovided the title of Thane of Cajwdor to MAcbeth seems to indicate Mac

 Macbeth
 - prince of Cumberland he must overcome(is jealous)